The Joyful Almanac - April

 April is, without question, showing off.
 And we are letting it.

 The crab apple sprays along the hedgerows — all that pink and white, delicate as a held breath — are gone within days.
-The cherry blossom holds slightly longer, confetti-ing itself across every car bonnet with the cheerful disregard of someone who knows they're leaving soon and wants to make an impression.
+The cherry blossom holds slightly longer, confetti-ing itself across every car bonnet in Somerset with the cheerful disregard of someone who knows they're leaving soon and wants to make an impression.

 Then the bluebells.
 In Somerset's ancient woods — the combes of the Quantocks, the woods around Dunster, the quiet steep valleys that feel unchanged for centuries — the bluebells arrive like a collective sigh.
 That particular violet-blue that doesn't quite exist anywhere else in nature.
 The smell: sweet, cool, powdery, slightly unearthly.
 Whole woodland floors carpeted in something that looks almost too beautiful to be real.